Jermaine Anderson (basketball)

-Jermaine Anderson (born February 8, 1983) is a Canadian retired professional basketball player.
+Jermaine Anderson (born February 8, 1983) is a Canadian retired professional basketball player who is currently General Manager and Vice President of Basketball Operations for the Brampton Honey Badgers of the CEBL.
 He is a veteran member of the Canadian national basketball team.

 High school and college

 Anderson attended Eastern Commerce Collegiate Institute in Toronto, playing with the school's basketball team until graduating in the class of 2001.

 Anderson attended Fordham University from the 2002–03 season through to 2005–06, where, as a senior, he started all 32 games for the Rams averaging 15.6 points, 3.7 rebounds and 3.4 assists per game.

 Professional career

 On August 2, 2013, he signed a one-year deal with TBB Trier.
 On August 11, 2014, he re-signed with Trier for one more season.

 On August 28, 2015, he signed with Baloncesto Sevilla of the Spanish Liga ACB.
 On January 19, 2016, he parted ways with Sevilla after appearing in 15 games.
 On February 2, 2016, he returned to his former team Basketball Löwen Braunschweig for the rest of the season.

 On August 18, 2016, Anderson signed with the French team Châlons-Reims.
 On January 19, 2017, he left Châlons-Reims and signed with Montenegrin club Mornar Bar.
 He left Mornar after appearing in six games.
 In April 2017, he returned to Châlons-Reims for the rest of the season.